will-yx/HFcluster/README.md

 Installation
 - copy notebook, HFcluster.py, my_fcswrite.py, xkcd_hexcol.csv, dependencies.txt into the same folder
-- in command prompt: pip install -r dependencies.txt
+- in command prompt: pip install -r requirements.txt

 For Windows if you are having problems compiling the the following modules (python-igraph, louvain, leidenalg) try downloading pre-compiled wheels from this website https://www.lfd.uci.edu/~gohlke/pythonlibs/